 However, one ARP 2600 is by no means like another ARP 2600 …

 Besides taking a closer look at the different ARP 2600 versions, we will also discuss their individual musical strengths.
 Finally we’ll debate about whether an ARP 2600 is worth its currently astronomically high price or not, leading to the question of whether other instruments might serve as adequate substitutes.
-What about the original ARP Odyssey?
+What about the original ARP Odyssey, and the new 2600?
 What about the TTSH (Two Thousand Six Hundred) 2600-clone or a small Eurorack’s modular system with the possibilities of an ARP 2600?
 Wouldn’t these instruments be great-sounding, cost-effective substitutes for the “Holy Grail of Analog”?

-These considerations are all the more important since KORG has just released the “new” ARP Odyssey.
-And since the booming Eurorack modular market has reached a remarkable peak.
+These considerations are all the more important since KORG has just released the “new” ARP Odyssey, and the “new” ARP 2600 … and since the booming Eurorack modular market has reached a remarkable peak.

 The ARP 2600 was presented for the first time in the autumn of 1970 as the successor to the huge studio-system 2500.
 It was intended to be an “educational instrument” – hence the clear layout, the graphics on the front panel and the self-sufficient concept (with loudspeakers and spring reverb).
 The instrument’s target group was “schools” and “synthesizer beginners” … Pearlman believed that especially schools with small or medium-sized music departments would be the main market for the ARP 2600.